QueenieCplusplus/ND/README.md

 5) to detect the modified data-link layer addr.

 6) max hop counts is 255.
+Under this index, path will be considered to be TIMEOUT.

 7) (omit)